aguslr/openbox-config/README.md

 ## About

-This repository stores my configuration of [Openbox][openbox], which is *a highly configurable, next generation window manager with extensive standards support*.
+This repository stores my configuration of [Openbox][openbox], *a highly configurable, next generation window manager with extensive standards support*.

 ## Getting the files